forgojs/forgo/README.md

 }
 ```

 The Component Constructor function and the Component's render() method are both called during the first render with the initial set of props.
-But for rerenders of the same component, only the render() gets called (with new props).
+But for subsequent rerenders of the same component, only the render() gets called (with new props).
 So if you're using props, remember to get it from the render() method.

 ## Mounting the Component